Due West (film): Production

 The film is co-written by Evan Miller and Hardy Janson, and is directed by Miller in his feature length directorial debut.
 The film is produced by Ezra Venetos, Beau Harris, Caitlin McFarland, Emily Gipson and Adrianne Palicki.
 Miller and Henry Thomas are co-producers.
 Miller and Palicki previously worked together on the 2023 short film Thoughts and Prayers.

 Palicki and Thomas lead the cast, which also includes Ciara Bravo, Matt Lauria, Odette Annable, Austin Nichols and Joey Oglesby.

 Filming locations included Alpine, Texas in February 2024.

 Release

 The film premiered at the 2025 Dallas International Film Festival in April 2025.

+It was given a limited theatrical release in the United States by Cineverse on July 24, 2026, before being released on its Fandor streaming platform on July 28.

 Reception

 The film won Best Feature Film at the Burbank International Film Festival and the El Paso Film Festival.